k4sh4n1/research/pre-proposal draft notes.md

 # Structural reliability

 The probability theory and statistics can be applied to structural engineering [@ranganathan1999structural].
 Reliability and and risk assessment are entangled with each other.
 For this purpose, Monte Carlo simulation is a popular tool.
-Monte Carlo is employed by stochastic differential equations too.

 Stochasticity is _not_ a central topic of structural reliability.
 But reliability studies would provide the probabilistic foundation to advance into the stochasticity.
 We might add the stochasticity to the classical reliability.
+Monte Carlo is a tool employed for numerical analysis of stochastic differential equations (SDE) too.

 ## Performance-based design (PBD)